Kimono: Yamato period to Nara period (300–794)

+Mural in the Takamatsuzuka Tomb, c.
+700 CE.
+Each woman wears a loose-fitting wrap-front robe over a brightly-coloured mо̄ skirt.

 The first instances of kimono-like garments in Japan were traditional Chinese clothing introduced to Japan via Chinese envoys in the Kofun period (300–538 CE; the first part of the Yamato period), through immigration between the two countries and envoys to the Tang dynasty court leading to Chinese styles of dress, appearance, and culture becoming extremely popular in Japanese court society.
 The Imperial Japanese court quickly adopted Chinese styles of dress and clothing, with evidence of the oldest samples of shibori tie-dyed fabric stored at the Shōsōin Temple being of Chinese origin, due to the limitations of Japan's ability to produce the fabrics at the time.
 As early as the 4th century CE, images of priestess-queens and tribal chiefs in Japan depicted figures wearing clothing similar to that of Han dynasty China.

-In 718 CE, the Yoro clothing code was instituted, which stipulated that all robes had to be overlapped at the front with a left-to-right closure, following typical Chinese fashions.
-This convention of wear is still followed today, with a right-to-left closure worn only by the deceased.
+In 718 CE, the Yōrō legal code was instituted; one of its stipulations that all robes had to be overlapped at the front with a left-over-right closure, following typical Chinese fashions.
+This convention of wear is still followed today, with a right-over-left closure worn only by the deceased.

 Clothing used by the upper classes was significantly simpler to don and wear than dress from the following Heian period.
 Sleeves, while narrow, were long enough to cover the fingers, since status was associated with covering more of the body.

-Emperor Kōmei’s gon’i (imperial ceremonial robe).
-Edo period.

-“Tōhon Miei” portrait of Prince Shōtoku.

-Wooden statue of Prince Shōtoku (Hōryū-ji).